Kamelia Kemileva is an external consultant on selected mandates related to the Geneva Human Rights Platform.

 Her research focuses on the functioning of the UN system, multilateral diplomacy and selected topics in international law.
 She regularly organizes training courses and events on UN human rights mechanisms.

-Before joining the Geneva Academy, she was Special Assistant to the President of the UN Human Rights Council for three years.
-She also worked at the Swiss Ministry of Foreign Affairs and the Permanent Mission of Switzerland to the UN Office at Geneva.
+Kamelia left the Geneva Academy in July 2019, after servicing as Special Project Manager and, before, as Executive Manager.
+Before joining the Geneva Academy, she worked as Special Assistant to the President of the UN Human Rights Council for three years.
+She was also a Visiting Programme Director at Wilton Park.
+Previously to that, she also worked at the Swiss Ministry of Foreign Affairs and the Permanent Mission of Switzerland to the UN Office at Geneva.
 In 2002, she was part of the Office of the UN High Commissioner for Human Rights in New York.

-Kamelia Kemileva has recently worked closely with the Geneva Government on the establishment of a centre for global cooperation in the city.
+Kamelia has worked closely with the Geneva Canton Government on the establishment of a Centre for global cooperation.
 This project significantly developed her knowledge and contacts, both in Geneva and worldwide, within the areas of migration, health, science, disarmament, refugees, environment and trade.

-Before moving to the public sector, Kamelia worked for two years in the private sector in a Geneva-based bank where her tasks involved establishing and following up clients’ legal files and, as a compliance officer’s assistant, the creation of a database of the relevant information on regulations against money laundering.
+Before moving to the public sector, Kamelia worked for two years in the private sector in a Geneva-based private bank as a compliance officer.

-Kamelia Kemileva holds a master’s degree in International Public Law from the University of Geneva.
+Kamelia holds a master’s degree in International Public Law and International Relations from the University of Geneva.
 She also holds an MBA diploma, with a focus on non-profit organizations.

 Geneva Academy of International Humanitarian Law and Human Rights

 Mélanges en l’honneur d’Emmanuel Decaux, Pedone